-While both NF and GAN are members in generative modeling in deep learning, NF directly models the probability distribution of the target space, GAN does not.
-Our studies suggests that direct probability distribution modeling is instrumental in enhancing the precision of photo-$z$ estimation.
-MDN is similar to NF in spirit as it uses a mixture of Gaussian distribution to model the target distribution.
-But it is less flexible than NF because it still has a fixed function form, while NF allows for more degrees of freedom in constructing the coordinate transformation.
+While both NF and GAN are members of generative modeling in deep learning, NF directly models the probability distribution of the target space, and GAN does not.
+Our studies suggest that direct probability distribution modeling is instrumental in enhancing the precision of photo-$z$ estimation.
+MDN is similar to NF in spirit, as it uses a mixture of Gaussian distributions to model the target distribution.
+However, it is less flexible than NF because it still has a fixed function form, while NF allows for more degrees of freedom in constructing the coordinate transformation.